Murad II: Appearance

 Bertrandon de la Broquière met with Murad II in Adrianople, and described him in the following terms:

-In the first place, as I have seen him frequently, I shall say that he is a little, short, thick man, with the physiognomy of a Turcoman.
+In the first place, as I have seen him frequently, I shall say that he is a little, short, thick man, with the physiognomy of a Tartar.
 He has a broad and brown face, high cheek bones, a round beard, a great and crooked nose, with little eyes.

 Family

 Consorts

-Murad II had at least six consorts:
+Murad II had four or five consorts: